 It was the very verse that pressed into my mind, seeming like my own fleeting thought after I read the first few devotional books.
 God spoke and I heard Him.
-Not only was He having me read of His presence, He was confirming it by reverberating His Word into my heart and mind.
+I read of His presence.
+He reverberated His Word into my heart and mind.
 I let the verse melt and sink into deep parched places.

 Surely the Lord is in this place.
 He is here on this precious getaway weekend, giving me the peace and refreshment I have needed.

 Surely the Lord is in every place I go, every place I stay, every place I am called, every place I wish I weren’t, and every place I love to be.

 Surely the Lord is in the inward places in my heart where I am prone to fear, anger or worry.

 Surely the Lord is in the place of my concerns, with the people whose troubles distress me.
 He is present in the trials that threaten to undo me.

 Surely the Lord is in every place.
 He is near.
 He is with me.